 Using a recent R installation (R.4.1.0) and Bioconductor installation (3.13), I was not able to install the package.
 The error message and my session info is included below.
 The method looks useful for the community and I would strongly encourage a Bioconductor submission (or at least a CRAN submission) of the package to ensure that the package passes R CMD build, check, and install in a continuous integration setup.
 (Detailed error message that was attached by Reviewer 2 was excluded from this response for clarity)

-We have provided an updated version of the package and submitted it to CRAN/Bioconductor (issue link).
+We have provided an updated version of the package and submitted it to CRAN/Bioconductor (https://github.com/Bioconductor/Contributions/issues/2449).
 The current in development version on GitHub has passed R CMD CHECK --as-cran on Windows, MacOS, and Linux (Ubuntu 20.08) via GitHub Actions.
 If there are any installation issues, please let us know.

 Adapting standards for the benchmarking of enrichment methods: